โฐ Minimum Connection Times

 ๐ข Terminal Information

 Casigua El Cubo Airport (CUV) is a regional airfield located in the municipality of Jesรบs Marรญa Semprรบn in Zulia State, Venezuela.
 Situated near the southwestern border with Colombia, the airport serves as a vital transportation point for the region's prominent oil and agricultural industries.
-The facility features a single asphalt runway (08/26) measuring approximately 1,650 meters, primarily accommodating light to mid-sized aircraft used for corporate transport, cargo, and government operations.
+With a single asphalt runway (08/26) measuring approximately 1,650 meters, primarily accommodating light to mid-sized aircraft used for corporate transport, cargo, and government operations.

 The terminal facilities at Casigua El Cubo are functional but basic, reflecting its primary role as a utility airport rather than a commercial passenger hub.
 The small passenger building houses essential check-in areas and a modest waiting room.
 While it lacks modern amenities such as retail shops, restaurants, or lounges, it provides the necessary infrastructure for processing domestic travelers and specialized crews.
 Its location just a few kilometers from the town center allows for quick access to local services and industrial sites, making it an efficient entry point for those with business in the surrounding Catatumbo region.